 The city is finally coming back to life, and here is some of the London news you may have missed last week.

-It’s been a while since we’ve had actual things to look forward to in London (besides virtual events and lockdown easing news).
-Now, slowly but surely, the city is waking up from a year-long slumber to bring us new restaurants, rooftop bars, pop-up events, and much more.
+It’s been a while since we’ve had actual things to look forward to in London.
+Now, the city is alive and buzzing with new restaurants, rooftop bars, pop-up events, and much more.
 Here is some of the latest London news you may have missed last week: